alphagov/govuk-developer-docs/source/manual/changing-organisation-slug.html.md

 ---
-title: Changing an organisation's slug
+title: Change an organisation's slug
 parent: /opsmanual.html
 layout: opsmanual_layout
+section: Routing
 ---

-# Changing an organisation's slug
+# Change an organisation's slug

 > **NOTE:** for Worldwide Organisations, only Steps 1, 6 and maybe 7 below need
 > to be performed.